swentel/indieweb/README.md

 - indieweb-send-webmentions (isw): handles the queue for sending webmentions
 - indieweb-get-webmentions-from-webmention-io (iwio): allows you to get webmentions for one url and optionally save them if they do not exist yet.
+- indieweb-external-auth-map: maps an existing user account with a domain.

 ## Hooks